ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 Remember that your data should have the same genomic coordinates as the genome assembly available in the Genome Portal.

 In some cases, you need to provide an index file for your data (e.g., a tabix files is required for VCF/GFF/BED files).
-Guidance on generating index files can be found in the <a href="/contribute/supported_file_formats/#data-file-indexing" target="_blank">data file indexing section of the Supported data file formats</a> page.
+Guidance on generating index files can be found in the <a href="/contribute/supported_file_formats/#data-file-indexing">data file indexing section of the Supported data file formats</a> page.
 {{< /faq_block >}}

 {{< faq_block title="How can I share a genome browser session?" >}}